-Tax rates, allowances and amounts Tax-free income and allowances
+Tax rates, amounts & allowances Tax-free income and allowances

 Tax-free allowances reduce the amount of tax you have to pay on income you receive.